Jhdezj/MC-project3/README.md

 #### I. The project was based on a fixed layout:
- - The page was set to be displayed with a static width (1366px-1700px).
+ - The page was set to be displayed with normal display on small desktop devices (1366px-1700px) and static display for bigger devices.
- - For mobile and tablet displays the page loads in a full screen size saving its original dimensions at a 1366px width.
+ - For mobile and tablet displays the page loads in a full screen size saving its original dimensions at a 1024px width.
- - No media queries were used.
+ - The layout is very close to the original but is missing some minor details such as responsiveness, spacing, font types, and JavaScript effects.

 #### II.
 The layout was built with HTML and CSS,  focusing on a static layout making use of:
  - Grid elements